42esoulard/42_ft_containers/README.md

                \
                 c

-- Do a close reading of all mans to check if my implementations match
+- Redo a close reading of all mans to check if my implementations match
 - Redo iterators because mine are incomplete and I didnt get any of this "tags" or "traits" business, so help me dog
 - Use allocator ?
+Maybe not necessary

+/!\ CHECK LEAKS FROM THE MAIN OFTEN, fsanitize doesn't seem to mind obvious leaks